lithops-cloud/airflow-plugin/README.md

-# PyWren IBM Cloud - Apache Airflow Plugin
+# IBM PyWren: Apache Airflow Plugin

 This repository contains an Apache Airflow Plugin that provides new operators to easily deploy serverless functions tasks on IBM Cloud Functions.
 IBM-Cloud PyWren offers the possibility to easily deploy map and map reduce jobs that can compute large amount of data from IBM Cloud Object Storage using thousands of parallel serverless functions.